getdaniel/Simple-Snake-Game/README.md

 Press `p` to PAUSE the Game <br>
 Press `c` to CONTINUE the Game <br>

-## About the Developer :man-technologist: :ethiopia:
+## About the Developer :man_technologist: :ethiopia:
 * **Daniel Shibabaw** [getdaniel](https://github.com/getdaniel/)